Popular Sea of Cortez cruise ships Explore all cruise ships

-A Sea of Cortez Cruise is a perfect way to enjoy the raw natural splendor and wildlife of Mexico’s Baja California Peninsula.
+A Sea of Cortez Cruise is a perfect way to enjoy Mexico's Baja California Peninsula's raw natural splendor and wildlife.
 Created by intense earthquakes and volcanic activity, the peninsula was gradually ripped apart from mainland Mexico, with the deep chasm, now known as the Sea of Cortez, filled with water from the Pacific Ocean.
 Volcanic peaks tumbled into the water, some forming islands that stud the sparkling waters.

 The water body is today one of the most ecologically diverse places on the planet.
-Home to more than 900 types of fish and around 2,000 species of other marine life, some of which can only be found in this part of the world, cruises to the Sea of Cortez in Mexico are a dream come true for fans of marine biology.
+Home to more than 900 types of fish and around 2,000 species of other marine life, some of which can only be found in this part of the world, cruises to the Sea of Cortez in Mexico are a dream come true for marine biology fans.

 As well as being able to discover a rich underwater ecosystem, diverse land creatures provide even more fantastic wildlife encounters.
 Beautiful views and a wide assortment of activities and trips make a cruise around the Sea of Cortez an exciting option for a Mexican vacation.